 Full squad update: https://t.co/2vdDwP6AN1 #COYBIG pic.twitter.com/fORxdnSi0g

-At international level, he has represented the Boys in Green at Under-17 and Under-19 level, as well as being included in Under-21 squads.
+At international level, he has represented the Boys in Green Under-17, Under-19 and Under-21 teams.

-Having been included in Martin O'Neill's senior panel on a number of occasions, he will be aiming to put pressure on Darren Randolph in the coming years.
+Having been included in the senior panel on a number of occasions, he will be aiming to put pressure on Darren Randolph in the coming years.

-Kelleher hails from a football-loving family and his brother Fiacre is a former Ireland youth international who currently plays on loan at League Two side Macclesfield Town from Oxford United.
+Kelleher hails from a football-loving family and his brother Fiacre is a former Ireland youth international who currently plays for Macclesfield Town, having previously played for Celtic and Oxford United.

 What does Jurgen Klopp think of him?

-While Klopp has a strong array of goalkeeper options at Anfield, with Simon Mignolet and Kamil Grabara, as well as Karius on the books, it is clear that he rates Kelleher very highly.
+While Klopp has a strong array of goalkeeper options at Anfield, it is clear that he rates Kelleher very highly.

 "He is an outstanding talent.
-Outstanding," said the German coach shortly after Kelleher signed a new deal.
+Outstanding," the German coach said shortly after Kelleher signed a new deal in 2018.